-- If you think you will get released quickly, you will be allowed to wear your own clothes, if not you you will be given a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you will be allowed to wear your own clothes, if not you will be given a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If so, please share your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that might help other people that get arrested to get through the procedure?

 Click here to tell about all about it

 Once bail has been posted, you will be allowed to go home after you get discharged.
 This process may take from 15 minutes to all day.
 So, the faster you can pay your bail, the quicker you will get discharged from jail.
 How quickly you get discharged will depend on whether you have a cash bond amount or if a judge has to determine your bail amount.
 For minor charges, you will get booked and then released on your recognizance without having to pay bail.
 If you have served a sentence in jail and have a date of your release, expect to get released at any time that day – but usually in the morning.

 out against you, or if you have to start your sentence, you really should follow the rules and turn yourself in willingly.
 If it is for a warrant, report to the jail intake area, and tell the intake officer that believe that there could be an outstanding warrant for your arrest.
 They will check to see if you have a warrant, and if so, you will be taken into the sheriff’s custody.
 If you are reporting to serve out your sentence, go to the jail on the date and time that the sentence order lists.
 Ensure that you aren’t late.
 Just bring things that are allowed when you turn yourself in, such as your driver’s license or ID, any prescription medication you might take, along with your doctor’s prescription, as well as the sentencing order from court.